brooklynrail/brooklynrail-platform/content/events/2023/04/komar-and-melamid-a-lesson-in-history.md

 ---
 title: "Komar and Melamid: A Lesson in History"
-deck: "Featuring Julia Tulovsky, Komar and Melamid, Olga Zaikina-Kondur, and Johnny Sagan, with Eugene Otashevsky. "
+deck: Featuring Julia Tulovsky, Komar and Melamid, Olga Zaikina-Kondur, and Johnny Sagan, with Eugene Otashevsky
 summary: Curator Julia Tulovsky, collaborators Komar and Melamid, and art historian Olga Zaikina-Kondur join curator Johnny Sagan for a conversation.
 We conclude with a poetry reading by Eugene Otashevsky.